-VOO and VTI are the ticker symbols of two Vanguard index ETFs.
+VOO and VTI are the ticker symbols for two of Vanguard's index ETFs.
 Exchange-traded funds, or ETFs, are a type of pooled investment security that trades like a stock on the market.
 They both track a particular market cap weighted index and contain a wide range of investments.

 VOO is also available as the Admiral Shares mutual fund (under VFIAX), as is VTI (under VTSAX).